 - Rinse butter/fat under cold water to get rid of the buttermilk residue.
 Sieve and squeeze butter as tight as you can until all the traces of buttermilk is removed.

-- This will prevent butter from spoiling!!
+- This will prevent the butter from spoiling!!
 This recipe makes 1 cup of butter.

 - Shape and store butter in an airtight container in your refrigerator.
 Enjoy with warm parathas.